ugneokmanaite/OOP_Encapsulation/README.md

 - By making an attribute private we can only access the private attributes only through methods within the class these are called getters and setters

+# In the code

+- Employee class was created
+- Encapsulation was used to ensure 'age' could not be accessed from outside of the class
+- This made it private to Employee class

+Benefits
+- Reduces system complexity
+- Increases robustness
+- Protects data from outside sources